Simplify Your Routine

 Do you need a comprehensive dental care office that can accommodate the oral health needs of you and your family?
 We offer dental care solutions and scheduling options for busy parents and caregivers.
 Our office can perform routine dental care for parents and children simultaneously.

-Family dentist Dr. Elizabeth Duling sees patients of all ages in her Owens Cross Roads, AL dental office.
+A family dentist in Owens Cross Roads, Dr. Elizabeth Duling sees patients of all ages.
 She emphasizes the importance of caring for children’s baby teeth.
-Also known as the primary teeth, these teeth create a foundation for the permanent teeth and help children’s speech development.
+Also known as the primary teeth, these teeth create a foundation for permanent teeth and help children’s speech development.
 Keeping the primary teeth healthy helps keep children’s growing smiles balanced and functional.

-Dr. Duling helps parents understand how to take care of their child’s teeth.
+Dr. Duling helps parents understand how to care for their child’s teeth.
 She can also answer questions that parents or their children have about their oral health.
 By creating an open and welcoming office environment, Dr. Duling allows patients to feel more comfortable and confident in their treatment.

 Pediatric Dental Services

 We offer these general dental services for our younger patients at their regular dental appointments:

 - Routine screenings for cavities

 - Tooth fillings